Breed profile: Cavoodle

 Health and care of Cavoodles

-Cavoodles do well in apartments and small homes with small yards.
-This playful, affectionate companion does not like to be left alone, and some may expect round-the-clock companionship.
+Cavoodles do well in apartments and small homes with small yards but will also suit more active lifestyles.
 Make sure to give your Cavoodle plenty of attention and daily exercise.
-While they don’t require much exercise, they will still need regular walks and runs.

 Share On